Stochastic Control of Tidal Dynamics Equation with Levy Noise: Tidal Dynamics: The Deterministic Model

 and

 which are referred to the tidal flow and the elevation.
-The full flow $w^0$ which is given a priori on the boundary $\partial\mathcal{O}$, has been extended to the whole domain $\mathcal{O}\times [0,T]$ as a smooth function and still denoted by $w^0$.\\\\ Then the tidal dynamic equation can be written as
+The full flow $w^0$ which is given a-priori on the boundary $\partial\mathcal{O}$, has been extended to the whole domain $[0,T]\times\mathcal{O}$ as a smooth function and still denoted by $w^0$.\\\\ Then the tidal dynamic equation can be written as

 where